Ugás seizes late-career spotlight, takes a shot at Pacquiao - NewsBreak

 Ugás seizes late-career spotlight, takes a shot at Pacquiao

-LAS VEGAS — (AP) — This is the life Yordenis Ugás imagined when he decided to leave Cuba.
+This is the life Yordenis Ugás imagined when he decided to leave Cuba .

 He wanted to be in a boxing ring with somebody like Manny Pacquiao under the Vegas spotlight, fighting for a championship belt in front of the whole world.